 While previous users won’t notice any significant differences in the targeted adjustment tools, both the radial and graduated filter tools have a new option in Lightroom Classic that is not included in the CC version: Color and luminance masking.
 This allows users to select color or luminance ranges to include in the mask.
 If you are using the graduated filter to brighten up a boring sky, a color range mask can automatically select all of the sky, saving you from having to manually go in and erase the mask from the trees, buildings, or other objects that jut into the skyline.

-Both programs include sharpening options, noise removal, a dehaze tool, vignetting, chromatic aberration and lens corrections.
-Cropping and straightening tools.
+Both programs include sharpening options, noise removal, a dehaze tool, vignetting, chromatic aberration, lens corrections, and a new Enhance Detail option.
+Cropping and straightening tools are also found in both.

 Both also allow for creating or uploading Lightroom presets.
-Lightroom CC will actually adjust the sliders in the edit pane when you hover over a preset, making it easy to see what each one does.
+Lightroom CC will actually adjust the sliders in the edit panel when you hover over a preset, making it easy to see what each one does.
 Adobe says that existing preset collections can be imported into Lightroom CC.
 Presets inside CC will also sync across devices, so the preset you bought or created on a laptop will show up in your mobile app too.
 Batch editing is a similar time-saver, and both platforms also now offer the tool.
-For Lightroom CC, batch editing is a desktop-only feature, however.
+For Lightroom CC, batch editing hasn’t yet made it to iOS, however.

 Winner: Lightroom Classic

 Speed has been a chief complaint from Lightroom users in the past, but Adobe says they are continuing to work on speed improvements.
-In our experience, we have noticed improved performance in the latest version of Lightroom Classic, with faster imports and a lag-free brush experience.
+In our experience, we have noticed improved performance in the last few versions of Lightroom Classic, with faster imports and a lag-free brush experience.

 Accessing images already downloaded is very fast, with no delay in bringing up the editing tools as there is in switching from the Library to the Develop module in Lightroom Classic.
 If you are commonly having to load files off of the server, however, that speed advantage goes away.